 \section{Conclusion}

 In this study, a novel SCSA-based image contrast enhancement method called $\gamma$-SCSA was introduced. $\gamma$-SCSA enhances the contrast of images by applying different $\gamma$ values for the images.
-The proposed implementation method uses a k-means clustering algorithm for selecting different groups of $\gamma$, providing spatial information for the selection of $\gamma$ values and avoiding the presence of artifacts such as halos, over-enhancement, increased noise, and level saturation \citep{Srinivas}.
-The proposed method was evaluated on two of the most commonly used datasets for contrast enhancement, CEED2016 and TID2013, and achieved good performance.
+The proposed implementation method uses a prior based on WMT-FCM clustering algorithm for selecting different groups of $\gamma$, providing spatial information for the selection of $\gamma$ values and decreasing the probability of present artifacts such as halos, over-enhancement, increased noise, and level saturation \cite{Srinivas}.
+The proposed method was evaluated on two of the most commonly used datasets for contrast enhancement, CQSI and TID2013, and achieved good performance.
 The results demonstrate that $\gamma$-SCSA can enhance the contrast of images while preserving their natural characteristics, producing the desired enhancement with almost no artifacts.
 The results further indicate the robustness of the proposed method on various standard color images with different levels of contrast degradation.
 Future work includes adapting the value of parameter h to the noise level of the image and applying the proposed method to low-light image enhancement and medical image contrast enhancement.